Abdul Razzak Yaqoob

 Abdul Razzak Yaqoob (7 May 1944 – 21 February 2014) was a Pakistani gold bullion trader who founded ARY Gold in the United Arab Emirates and later ARY Media Group.

 Early life

-He was born in Surat, British India to Memon family in 1944 which later migrated to Karachi after partition.
+He was born in 1944 in Surat, British India to a Memon family, which migrated to Karachi after the partition of India.

 Business career

-Yakoob moved to the United Arab Emirates in the 1960s and started gold business with an outlet in Dubai.
-He founded ARY Group in 1972 and launched a private television channel ARY Digital in 2000.
+Yakoob moved to the United Arab Emirates in the 1960s and started a gold business with an outlet in Dubai.
+He founded ARY Group in 1972 and launched a private television channel, ARY Digital, in 2000.

 He was associated with the ARY Gold bribery case in which he paid a bribe to then Prime Minister of Pakistan Benazir Bhutto to get exclusive rights to import and trade gold in Pakistan.
-In January 1994, Schlegelmilch established a British Virgin Island based named Capricorn Trading, with Zardari as its owner.
-He was the head of World Memon Organization(WMO).
+In January 1994, Schlegelmilch established a British Virgin Island-based named Capricorn Trading, with Zardari as its owner.
+He was the head of the World Memon Organization (WMO).

 Philanthropy

 He was a philanthropist and founded Khwaja Gharib Nawaz Welfare Trust International and Ehsaas Trust International.